mitchellmunderwood/Development-Notebook/Bash Syntax.md

 ___

 ## Move
-The `Move Directory` command is used to move and rename files and directories.
+The `Move` command is used to move and rename files and directories.
 | Input  | Side Effect |
 |-----------------|--------|
 |`mv Name NewName`|renames 'Name' to 'NewName'|